30461 - PRIVATE AND BUSINESS LAW

 - Analyze basic hypotheticals by identifying the relevant issues and come up with a meaningful solution based on the analytical tools covered during the course.

-Students can take a partial (midterm) written exam covering the first part of the course (Private Law) and complete the written exam at the end of the course covering its second part (Business Law).
+Students can take a partial (midterm) written exam covering the first part of the course and complete the written exam at the end of the course covering its second part.
 The weight is: 50% for the partial exam and 50% for the end of term exam.

 Alternatively, students can take a final, general written exam covering both parts of the course and accounting for 100% of the final grade (50%+50%, as mentioned above).

 The detailed structure of the exam is announced at course start.
-No distinction between attending and non-attending students applies.
+Any possible partial distinction between attending and non-attending students is announced at course start.
+At any rate, such distinction, if any, will not affect the features of the exam as summarized above.

-Study materials – in addition to students’ class notes which greatly help preparing for the exam – include the slide sets prepared by the instructors, the cases and or/edited notes and other materials to be uploaded to the Bboard platform, and the textbooks adopted.
+- The main study materials – in addition to students’ class notes which greatly help prepare the exam – include the slide sets prepared by the instructors, the cases and or/edited notes and other materials to be uploaded to the Bboard platform, and the textbooks adopted.
+The textbooks adopted will be indicated at the start of the course.